SModelS/smodels/docs/manual/source/DatabaseDefinitions.rst

 are mapped to |Datasets|.
 While |ULrs| contain a single |Dataset| (''signal region''), EM results hold several |Datasets|, one for each signal region (see the :ref:`database scheme<databaseScheme>` above).
 Each |Dataset| contains one or more efficiency maps, one for each |element| or sum of |elements|.
-The efficiency map is usually a function of the BSM masses appearing in the element, as shown by the example below:
+The efficiency map is usually a function of the BSM masses (or masses and widths) appearing in the element, as shown by the example below:

 .. _EMplot: